 - Remember that our society is always changing and that egg donation becomes more normal and less taboo in many countries over time.
 This will of course also affect how you will tell your child about egg donation and how she/ he will react.

-Willing to discuss your situation with Tone?
+Willing to discuss your situation with our psychologist?

 Lilly — from the other side of the rainbow